FAQs

 Aspect | MA Digital Games | MA Game Development & Research |

-Requirements | Bachelor’s degree in game arts, game design, or game programming (or equivalent) | Bachelor’s degree (any major) and 12 months of work experience in a media-related field* |
+Requirements | Bachelor’s degree in game arts, game design, or game programming | Bachelor’s degree (any major) and 12 months of work experience in a media-related field* |

 Duration | 3 semesters | 4 semesters |

-Workload | Full-time | Part-time |
+Workload | Full-time | Part-time (= Full-time MA Program, combinable with a part-time job) |

-Class Attendance | Courses in two out of three game development disciplines (Game Arts, Game Design, Game Programming) as well as courses in Media & Game Studies and Economics & Entrepreneurship | Courses in Game Development (project-based), Game Design, Visual Design, Media & Game Studies, Programming (primarily Unity), 3D Animation and Professionalization (which focuses on the pitch and market data analysis, among others) |
+Class Attendance | Courses in two out of three game development disciplines (Game Arts, Game Design, Game Programming) as well as courses in Media & Game Studies and Economics & Entrepreneurship | Courses in Game Development (project-based), Game Design, Visual Design, Media & Game Studies, Programming, 3D Animation and Professionalization (which focuses on the pitch and market data analysis, among others) |

 Project Work | Focus on one single project during the course of studies | Several projects (addressing themes such as Nonlinear Adaptation and Serious Games) in the first 3 semesters of study and a final MA Thesis Project which is the focus of the fourth/final semester of study |

-Tuition Fee** | No tuition fee | 850€/semester (EU citizens) 1750€/semester (non EU citizens) |
+Tuition Fee** | No tuition fee | 1500€/semester (EU citizens) 2500€/semester (non EU citizens) |

 *The 12 months of work experience count from the moment the applicant obtained their Bachelor’s degree until the start of classes at CGL in September.